Bill Of The Month: $4,836 Charge For Laughing Gas During Childbirth Is No Joke

 If you've had a medical-billing experience that you think we should investigate, you can share the bill and describe what happened here.

 Kerrschneider even joked with her husband that for that amount of money she could have had the baby at home, bought her own nitrous oxide machine and rented it out to other people afterward.
 Well, she was close.
-A new nitrous oxide delivery machine retails for around $6,500 and tank refills cost less than $50, according to CareStream America, a company that sells the equipment.
+A new nitrous oxide delivery machine retails for around $6,500, and tank refills cost less than $50, according to CAREstream America, a company that sells the equipment.

 Judith Rooks, a retired nurse midwife and past president of the American College of Nurse-Midwives, helped popularize the use of nitrous oxide during childbirth.
 Rooks said that while she was appalled to hear of the hefty bill, she wasn't entirely surprised.